-The worst crimes against pizza, from pineapple to mayo
+The 9 worst crimes against pizza, from kiwi to mayo

 So, naturally, we had food world celebs like Martha Stewart and Bobby Flay try it.

-Martha Stewart, Bobby Flay and other celebrity chefs try Peeps pizzaPlay Video - 1:42

-Martha Stewart, Bobby Flay and other celebrity chefs try Peeps pizzaPlay Video - 1:42
+Martha Stewart, Bobby Flay and other celebrity chefs try Peeps pizzaApril 14, 201701:42

 "It tastes disgusting, actually," said Stewart.
 Hopefully, Peepza can now go away forever.